 Laura started making art at a young age, discovering photography as her true passion in college.
 From that point on she has never put her camera down.
 Shooting primarily advertising and editorial content, you never know what you will find in front of her lens.
-Whether it's a gorgeous model, a bowl of oatmeal or a rock band, she shoots with the same goal in mind: make it beautiful.
+Also an educator, Laura holds a series of popular photo workshops that focus on the fundamentals of lighting.

 Always pressed for time, Laura get images to her clients quickly and efficiently using Zenfolio’s online file delivery system.
 She loves that she can send beautiful gallery invitations, impressing clients with the sleek and elegant presentation.
 The customization tools available from Zenfolio have enabled Laura to brand her site completely, making it unique and entirely reflective of her style and identity as a photographer.

 I am originally from California, growing up at the base of Mt Shasta near the northern end of the state.
 After college I moved around a bit living in Portland (OR), Santa Fe and Miami before finally returning to California where I live now.

 As a commercial photographer, I shoot a little of everything.
 Working with magazines I have been able to shoot a wide variety of food, products, portraits and still life.
 Shooting with advertising clients, I am usually focused on shooting clothing, jewelry or hair/make-up.
 What I love to shoot the most is fashion and beauty.
 I am happiest shooting with my amazing creative team and an inspiring model.

 I have had a camera for as long as I can remember but I got serious about photography when I was 17.
 I took my first paid assignment in 1998.

 Moving my pro site to Zenfolio has saved me so much time and stress.
 Many of my clients are on the east coast and Zenfolio makes it easy to deliver files and make deadlines without having to burn a CD or use FTP.
 Thank you Zenfolio!